This post may contain affiliate links, from which we earn an income.

 With quirky rooms, bags or history and a great restaurant, this hotel is the perfect pick for a few days in Bologna, whether you’re road tripping in Italy or flying in.

-First time Bologna visitors might find these two books helpful in terms of additional information and to learn about Bologna and cooking some of the foods you might want to buy along the way.
+First time Bologna visitors might find these two food guides helpful in terms of additional information and to learn about Bologna and cooking some of the foods you might want to buy along the way.